Prototyping | Door Slackbot for a shared workspace!

 Mentors: Prof. Jennifer Mankoff & Prof. Jon Froehlich

 This project was accomplished in two weeks as a part of our prototyping studio final project

 We began our final prototyping project by looking for areas of the MHCI+D studio space where a tangible connection to our shared Slack channel would be an asset.

 The MHCID studio has two meeting rooms, nicknamed “Thing 1” and “Thing 2.”
 These meeting rooms contain important shared resources, including our supply room, fridges, tea kettle, water cooler, and coffee machine.
 The rooms are also places where we can go to work in a quieter space.
 People often go in and shut the door behind them, but this doesn’t necessarily mean that they don’t want others to come in.
 Once the door is shut, the question for people outside is usually “Is there anyone inside?”; “Can we go inside?”; “Is there a meeting going on?”.

-Sometimes there is a meeting, class, user test, or video recording session going on inside the room where the people inside don’t want to be disturbed.
+Sometimes there is a meeting, class, user test, or video recording session going on inside the room because of which the people inside don’t want to be disturbed.
 Other times people are just using the rooms as a quiet workspace.
 Either way, people outside the rooms usually don’t know if it’s okay to go in and run the risk of causing an interruption if they do go in.

 Ideation Phase 1

 To tackle the problem, our team first started off by brainstorming ideas not even related to this problem.
 We were trying to come up with an idea to brighten or make the studio have a more vibrant feel.
 After some initial feedback though, we decided to go with something practical, usable, and feasible: door signs that are interactive, flashy, and post to Slack so people know when they can go inside or not.